Compare vetted movers, get instant quotes from £495

 Practical preparations should include defrosting your refrigerator and freezer at least 24 hours before the removal team arrives, ensuring contents remain frozen or cold during transit if you are using a temperature-controlled vehicle.
 Disassemble flat-pack furniture, bed frames, and tables where possible, retaining all fixings in clearly labelled bags taped to the relevant item.
 Notify neighbours of your moving date, particularly in terraced streets where your removal team may need to temporarily block access or position vehicles on shared driveways.
 Ensure you have essential documents, medications, phone chargers, and immediate necessities packed separately in an overnight bag that remains with you throughout the move.

 Properties built before 2000 may contain asbestos in various building materials, including textured coatings, insulation, or older pipe lagging.
 While this does not directly affect your removal, it is worth being aware of if you are moving into a property that requires renovation work after your move.
-Discuss any concerns about property condition with your removal team, as they often have experience working in older South Yorkshire properties and can advise on practical considerations for moving day.
+Discuss any concerns about property condition with your removal team, as they often have experience working in older Oxfordshire properties and can advise on practical considerations for moving day.

 Fill in your move details including your Didcot postcode and destination, property size, number of bedrooms, and preferred moving date.
 Our system analyses your requirements and generates tailored quotes from vetted removal companies immediately.
 Provide accurate information about any access restrictions, parking limitations, or special items to ensure quotes reflect your actual moving needs.